MeowMeow-afk/whatsapp-mern-build/README.md

 - npm i pusher

-To achieve this functionality we have to add an streamListener which is going to listen to any changes made to a particular collection inside our database here pusher is like a listener to the mongodb-database and when ever one pushes/add data to the collection we gonna trigger pusher.
+To achieve this functionality we have to add an streamListener which is going to listen to any changes made to a particular collection inside our database, Here pusher is like a listener to the mongodb-database and when ever one pushes/add data to the collection we gonna trigger pusher which is further gonna tell frontend about the latest changes made to the mongodb database